-There are an estimated 1.5million ‘high risk’ people in the United Kingdom, many of them have received letters to shield or telling them they are vulnerable and should self-isolate for the foreseeable future.
+There are an estimated 1.5 million ‘high risk’ people in the United Kingdom, many of whom have received letters to shield, telling them they are vulnerable and should self-isolate for the foreseeable future.

 Mum of three Tracy Grace, 49, of Harlow said, “The letter made me feel a lot more scared than I originally was.
 There are changes which I have been told to make due to my medication, such as not eat dinner with my family, not to share the same bathroom as them and not to sleep in the same room as my husband.”

 There are a range of different reasons for receiving a letter informing them they are high risk, such as serious underlying health conditions including transplant patients, people with asthma and some with rare lung diseases.
 The letter also advises people to stop all face-to-face contact for 12 weeks.

 Tracy said, “I am on an injection called Benapali which suppresses my immune system.
 I am on this because I have psoriatic arthritis and psoriasis.
 This injection would make me more likely to catch the coronavirus and less likely to survive it.